Let’s talk about what’s next.

 Do you have references?

-We have four decades of 192 reference letters we can send you.
+We have ~200 reference letters from four decades that we can send you.